MahdiMajidzadeh/prompt-library/prompt-library-requirements.md

-# Prompt Library — Requirements & Build Plan
+# Prompt Library — Requirements & Step-by-Step Build Plan

 > **For:** Claude Code · **Stack:** Laravel 12 + Livewire 3 + Bootstrap 5
-> **Mode:** Execute the **Task List** at the bottom top-to-bottom.
-Each task has a Definition of Done.
-Do not skip ahead; later tasks assume earlier ones are complete and migrated.
+> **Mode:** Execute the **Step-by-Step Task List** at the bottom top-to-bottom.
+Each step is small and atomic with its own Definition of Done.
+Do not skip ahead; later steps assume earlier ones are complete and migrated.

 ---

 ## 0. Assumptions (correct before starting if wrong)

 - Laravel **12**, Livewire **3**, Bootstrap **5**.
 PHP 8.2+.
 MySQL/MariaDB.
 - **Design comes entirely from the `design-claude/` folder** in the project root.
 Do not invent colors, typography, spacing, or components.
-Read that folder first (Task 1) and reuse it for the layout shell and every page.
+Read that folder first (Step 1.x) and reuse it for the layout shell and every page.
 - **Views are recorded on the prompt detail page** (one detail page per prompt is in scope).
 The detail page is also where the full prompt text and the copy-to-clipboard action live.
 - **View counts are denormalized**: a `prompts.view_count` column is the source of truth for "most viewed" ordering, kept fresh by a scheduled command that aggregates raw rows from a separate `prompt_views` table.
 - **No public sign-up in this phase.** There is exactly one privileged role — **admin** — seeded manually.
 The data model is shaped so end-user sign-up can be added later with no destructive migration.